 6. Cleaned-out pores.

-One of the best parts of microdermabrasion is that side effects are minimal.
+According to our experts, one of the best parts of microdermabrasion is that side effects are minimal.
 Both Engelman and Nagler say that most people will experience short-term redness that will improve within just a couple of hours.
 If your physician happens to go to deep into the skin during treatment, Engelman says you may experience some burning or stinging, but that is only temporary.

 Talakoub says to avoid using retinoids, acids, or peels in conjunction with a microdermabrasion treatment, as it will cause redness.
 "It should be done with gentle force, never on dry, thin, or sensitive skin," she says.